top of page

 • Lowers the risk of disease spreading through the flock

-The goal is not to treat illness—it’s to prevent it from taking hold.
+The goal is not to treat illness—it’s to prevent it.

 She was able to regrow her feathers efficiently and was back to egg laying within a couple months.